beeware/toga/README.rst

 Unfortunately, you can't ``pip install`` GTK+ bindings, so you have to use a workaround.
-To make the system GTK+ bindings available to your virtualenv, symlinking the ``gi`` module from the system dist-packages directory into your virtualenv's site-packages::
+To make the system GTK+ bindings available to your virtualenv, symlink the ``gi`` module from the system dist-packages directory into your virtualenv's site-packages::

     For a Ubuntu 32bit system::